What Are Sports Injuries?

-What is the common difference between an Acute and a Chronic Injury?
+What are the Difference Between an Acute and a Chronic Injury?

-A Chronic injury happens after you play a sport or exercise for a long time.
+Chronic injuries happen after you play a sport or exercise for a long time.
+Signs of a chronic injury include:

 What Should I Do if I Get Injured?

-If you don’t have any of these symptoms, you are in safe side can be treat the injury at home.
+If you don’t have any of these signs, it may be safe to treat the injury at home.
 If the pain or other symptoms get worse, you should call your doctor.
+Use the RICE (Rest, Ice, Compression, and Elevation) method to relieve pain, reduce swelling, and speed healing.
+Follow these four steps right after the injury occurs and do so for at least 48 hours:

 How Are Sports Injuries Treated?